n0th1ng-else/typescript-types-complex-example/article/ARTICLE.EN.md

 (don't forget to have a build step for your package to compile Typescript files)

-Alright then we install the package in our project, and we can see it works!
+Alright then we install the package in our project.
+Finally, we specify the package path in `tsconfig.json` (since we don't use the default `@types` folder) to see that it works!

-### What About Values?
+### Using the values

 Now let's go deeper.
 What if we want to create a notification with some specific button?
 We want to be able to write something similar to this example: